Sgant1/MechaCar_Analysis/README.md

 ## Objective

 AutosRUs has tasked my team to review the new MechaCar as it has been suffering from production troubles.
-We will analysis the current data to see if we can assist the production team on where the issues occur.
+We will analyze the current data to see if we can assist.

 ## Statitical analysis techniques:
   - Linear regressions for mpg
   - PSI review on summary statistics
-  - T-tests to see if the manufacturing lots differ from the mean

-## Linear Regression to Predict MPG
+  - T-tests

 ### Linear Regression Results